Frequently Asked Questions

 - If your opponent doesn’t join or, if they do join, but the dispute can’t be settled in the app ⇒ your case will be “Squashed“, which means that it is auto-filed in the proper county court – no paperwork!

 - Watch for an e-mail!
-After the case has been filed in court, you’ll receive an e-mail notification with simple instructions about your court appearance.
+After the case has been filed in court, you’ll receive an official confirmation e-mail with simple instructions about your court appearance.

-- If either party still wants to negotiate, he or she may “Re-Squabble™” at any time before the court date and easily re-open the Squabble in the app, work out a solution with the CSM, sign a SSA and collect!
+- If either party still wants to negotiate, they may “Re-Squabble™” at any time before the court date and easily re-open the Squabble in the app, work out a solution with the CSM, sign a SSA and collect!

 - IF SOMEONE THINKS YOU OWE THEM MONEY

 You’re the Squabblee!
-You will likely have received an e-mail from Squabble informing you that someone is thinking about filing a lawsuit against you, but prefers to resolve the dispute in a friendly manner on the app.
-Click the link in the e-mail, download the app, and respond to the Squabble by answering the questions posed.
+You will likely have received an e-mail or text from Squabble informing you that someone is thinking about filing a lawsuit against you, but prefers to resolve the dispute in a friendly manner on the app.
+If you’d like to avoid a lawsuit, just click the link in the e-mail, download the app, and respond to the Squabble by answering the questions posed.
 Once you’ve joined, a Certified Squabble Mediator (“CSM”) will help resolve the dispute.
-Watch out!
-Ignoring the e-mail is likely to result in a lawsuit!

-If you think the Squabbler actually owes YOU money, you can Counter-Squabble by entering that information in your response.
-If this is the case, you have all the same options available to someone who started the dispute as a Squabbler (see above).
+Remember, Squabble doesn’t take sides.
+If you think the Squabbler actually owes YOU money, just Counter-Squabble by entering that information in your response.
+If you Counter-Squabble, you have all the same options available to someone who started the dispute as a Squabbler (see above).

 Is My County Squabble-Approved?